kangaroolove/qt-highdpi-solution/README.md

 - step2: Use QT_SCALE_FACTOR, I find the application will scale the size correctly and the font is clear.

 ## In addition
-To achieve better scaling display, we should use vectorgraph,like svg.Moreover, we should use AA_UseHighDpiPixmaps  and QIcon to get a clear picture.
+To achieve better scaling display, we should use vectorgraph, like svg.
+Moreover, we should use AA_UseHighDpiPixmaps and QIcon to get a clear picture.
 I have done some tests in the code.
 There are some conclusions about combining svg.
 ### conclusions
 - if you use StyleSheet，you have to use image:url, border-image and background-image are error.
 - you should use point size, when you are drawing font.